Human rights in Dubai: Freedom of expression

 Human rights groups have expressed concerns about freedom of expression in Dubai, which is often limited by enacted laws or Ministerial edicts in the name of protecting traditional Islamic morality or the image and reputation of Dubai and its leaders.

 In 2007, the Dubai government shut down two Pakistani television channels, Geo News and ARY One.
 Their entertainment, but not news and political programming, were eventually permitted to broadcast in Dubai.
 The Dubai Ministry of Culture and Media banned the exhibition of a play, "Kholkhal", just hours before it was scheduled to be performed at the 8th annual Gulf Theater Festival.
 While journalists can no longer be jailed for doing their job, other legal actions can be taken against them.
 Several members of the Dubai press remain on a government list as being banned from being published within the Emirate.
 There is also reportedly a degree of self-censorship that occurs, for fear of governmental sanctions, of certain topics that are critical of government policy, the royal family, or may offend traditional Islamic morality.

 In July 2013, a video was uploaded onto YouTube, which depicted a local driver hitting an expatriate worker, following a road related incident.
-Using part of his local head gear, the local driver whips the expatriate and also pushes him around, before other passers-by intervene.
+Using part of his keffiyeh, the local driver whips the expatriate and also pushes him around, before other passers-by intervene.
 A few days later, Dubai Police announced that both the local driver and the person who filmed the video have been arrested.
 It was also revealed that the local driver was a senior UAE government official.
 The video once again brings into question the way that lower classes of foreign workers are treated.
 Police in November 2013 also arrested a US citizen and some UAE citizens, in connection with a YouTube parody video which allegedly portrayed Dubai and its youth in a bad light.
 The video was shot in areas of Satwa, Dubai and featured gangs learning how to fight each other using simple weapons, including shoes, the aghal, etc. Eventually, the US citizen was released; in a later interview with the BBC, the Sheikh of Dubai, Sheikh Mohammad mentioned that his treatment was unfair.